MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 9. Select the check box for **Remote Assist - App User**.

-10. For supervisors, service managers, and other users who may need access to advanced features, such as the [Calls dashboard](./calls-dashboard.md), select the check bos for the **Remote Assist - Administrator** role.
+10. For supervisors, service managers, and other users who may need access to advanced features, such as the [Calls dashboard](./calls-dashboard.md), select the check box for the **Remote Assist - Administrator** role.
 When you're finished, select **OK**.

 ### Troubleshooting security roles